SergioHC95/shrugger/tests/README.md

 # Test Suite Organization

-This directory contains all tests for the MATS abstention direction project, organized by test type and functionality.
+This directory contains all tests for the shrugger project, organized by test type and functionality.

 ## Directory Structure